 “No problem.
 She’s working late anyway.”
-He joined Paul next to the half empty glass door refrigerator.
+The man joined Paul next to the near-empty glass door cooler.
 “I guess cuttings are better than nothing,” he said around a shrug.

 “I’m sure they’ll find you something,” Paul encouraged, feeling sorry for the complete stranger.
 “Might not be red roses though.”